FintanH/talks/bowl-full-of-lentils/abstract.md

 In this talk we will introduce ourselves to the configuration language, Dhall.
 We will discuss the importance of Dhall in the configuration language space.
-It chooses a unique set of features such as being total, safe, strong and statically types, and strongly normalising.
-We will examine of this differs to its cousins JSON and YAML and what advantages it provides over these configuration languages.
+It chooses a unique set of features such as being total, safe, strong & statically typed, and strongly normalising.
+We will examine how Dhall differs from its cousins JSON and YAML and what advantages it provides over these configuration languages.

 We will get a complete understanding of the language by examining these features, examining